Idris Ali (politician)

 Idris Ali (30 December 1950 – 16 February 2024) was an Indian politician who was a Member of Parliament for the 16th Lok Sabha from Basirhat, West Bengal.
-He was elected in the 2014 Indian general election as an All India Trinamool Congress candidate.
+He was elected in the 2014 Indian general election as an Trinamool Congress candidate.

 Early life and education

 Idris Ali was born on 30 December 1950.
 He was educated at St. Paul's Cathedral Mission College and Surendranath Law College.

 Political career

 Ali started his political career with Indian National Congress.
 In the 2014 Indian general election, he was elected as a member of parliament from the Basirhat seat on an All India Trinamool Congress ticket.
 He won by a margin of 109,000 votes.

 In January 2017, Ali lodged a police complaint for allegedly receiving a death threat in a phone call.
 He claimed that the caller was a Bengali from Dubai and had said that Ali would be killed for supporting the Trinamool Congress.

 On 13 March 2019, Mamata Banerjee announced that Ali would not contest the upcoming general election.